KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 		void *m_pipeline = nullptr;
 	};

 To draw our geometry, we will need a simple mathematics library for vectors, matrices and the like.
-Download this header file and place in it in the ``Common`` folder under the *workspace* directory:
+Download this header file and place it in the ``Common`` folder under the *workspace* directory:

 :download:`Common/xr_linear_algebra.h <../Common/xr_linear_algebra.h>`

-In ``main.cpp``, add the following code under the header include statements:
+In ``main.cpp``, add the following code under the current header include statements:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp